Ebrahimi00/esp.-serial-platter/README.md

 esp32 has only 2 dacs and analog sine can only be displayed on 2 bases at the same time.
 The only way is to make pwm and with the Rc filter it will become sinusoidal.
 DAC can only be used for 2 bases.

+In order to calculate the sinusoidal frequency that comes in 1 thousandth of a second, put the sinusoidal numbers in its timing on the dac base, the frequency of the sinusoidal pulse must be 1 kHz or the period of 1 millisecond.